In Colombia we a variety of places that were perfect to camp with our overland vehicle. Some were beautiful, some convenient.

 Read More: The Border Crossing of San Miguel

-Campgrounds & Rough Camps in Colombia
+Campgrounds & Overland Camps in Colombia

 Let there be no misunderstanding: no, you don’t have to go to these places.
 No, these are not by definition the best spots.
 After having traveled in South America for so long we realize that it’s no problem here to find your own beautiful spots for camping.
 We decided to continue the page anyway, for travelers who would like some tips about camping spots which we enjoyed or found practical.
 Please note that this is always our personal experience.